 Identify opportunities to transition to renewable energy sources

-Position Gem Diamonds as an ethical and responsible producer of low carbon footprint diamonds
+Position Gem Diamonds as an ethical and responsible producer of low-carbon-footprint diamonds

 Use of new technologies